chenfeng1234567/llm_chatbot/README.md

-This is an UI for a LLM chatbot with accessibility features.
+This is an UI for a LLM chatbot with accessibility features.<br>
 Authors:
 - Feng
 - Wenyu